-Staff notes that the Master Plan contains maps (02-2 and 04-7) which indicate the location of designated open areas as well as maps that indicate the location of intended building footprints (02-1 and 04-1, as well as those related to the design standards).
-While theses maps clearly relate to the standard 200' x 200' city block, staff could not find commentary or a justification for establishing this as this intended footprint of future buildings; the only indication that this may be a specific desire is the sense that such a footprint is the most logical as one travels across this city.
+The Master Plan contains maps (02-2 and 04-7) which indicate the location of designated open areas as well as maps that indicate the location of intended building footprints (02-1 and 04-1, as well as those related to the design standards).
+While these maps clearly relate to the standard 200' x 200' city block, no commentary or a justification for establishing this as the intended footprint of future buildings is included; the only indication that this may be a specific desire is the sense that such a footprint is the most logical as one travels across this city.
 However, map 03-2 indicates that uses allowed in the EX zone are allowed throughout the Master Plan area, including within the designated open areas.